patternplate/patternplate/packages/box/README.md

+> Documentation and development interface for component libraries

 # @patternplate/box

+* Framework independent
+* Bring design docs to live with real components
+* Powerful search and meta data system

+This is the contributor documentation for `@patternplate/babel-preset` For user configuration see [sinnerschrader.github.com/patternplate](https://sinnerschrader.github.com/patternplate)

+## About @patternplate/box

-> Wrap an async function to return a boxed result
+Wrap an async function to return a boxed result.

+This is useful at callsites where errors might be expected and recoverable.

 ## Install